-Monuments and historic buildings are littered across the 136 acres that the park covers and there are more than enough things to see and do to occupy a family for an entire sunny afternoon (…yes, Glasgow does have the occasional sunny afternoon…).
+Since King James II granted its residents access to Glasgow Green in 1450, the park has played a significant role in the development of the city’s culture.
+Monuments and historic buildings are littered across the 55 acres that the park covers, and there are more than enough things to see and do to occupy a family for an entire sunny afternoon (yes, Glasgow does have the occasional sunny afternoon…).

-The highlight of a visit is seeing the People’s Palace, the social history museum and garden conservatory that was opened in 1898 as a cultural centre, while outside you’ll find the stunning Doulton Fountain with the dramatic Nelson’s Monument just a short distance away.
+The highlight of a visit is seeing the People’s Palace, the social history museum and garden conservatory that was opened in 1898 as a cultural centre, while outside you’ll find the stunning Doulton Fountain and the statuesque Nelson’s Monument just a short distance away.

-Aside from history, modern times have seen Glasgow Green turn into a hub for some of the biggest events held in the city with the TRNSMT music festival and the World Pipe Band Championships being two of the most popular.
+Aside from history, modern times have seen Glasgow Green turn into a hub for some of the biggest events in the city, with the TRNSMT music festival and the World Pipe Band Championships being two particular favourites.

 The People’s Palace

-The Palace has closed on a couple of occasions due to disrepair (the most recent being in 2018) but it has now been upgraded and allows free access to photography exhibitions, museum exhibits, a cafe and the highly-impressive Winter Gardens.
+The Palace has closed on a couple of occasions due to the deterioration of the building (the most recent being in 2018), but it has now been restored and offers free access to photography exhibitions, museum exhibits, a café, and the attractive Winter Gardens.